Security-Phoenix-demo/autoconfig/README.md

    - Monitor response headers for rate limits
    - Implement exponential backoff
    - Batch operations when possible

+### Asset Grouping and Component Creation

+For automated component creation from assets:
-- group assets per name similarity (similarity is configurable through ASSET_NAME_SIMILARITY_THRESHOLD variable in Phoenix.py)
+- Group assets per name similarity (configurable through `ASSET_NAME_SIMILARITY_THRESHOLD` variable in Phoenix.py)
-- for each asset group containing more than 5 assets, suggest to user to create a component (component name can be overridden in console)
+- For each asset group containing more than 5 assets, suggest creating a component (component name can be overridden in console)
-    - number of assets in group is configurable through ASSET_GROUP_MIN_SIZE_FOR_COMPONENT_CREATION variable in Phoenix.py
+- Number of assets in group is configurable through `ASSET_GROUP_MIN_SIZE_FOR_COMPONENT_CREATION` variable in Phoenix.py
-- if user confirms the component creation, component is created in that environment
+- If user confirms the component creation, component is created in that environment

+## 📚 Additional Resources

+### **Documentation Files**
+- **[YAML Configuration Guide](YAML_CONFIGURATION_GUIDE.md)** - Complete guide with examples, validation, and troubleshooting
+- **[YAML Quick Reference](YAML_QUICK_REFERENCE.md)** - Quick lookup reference for common patterns and validation
+- **[CHANGELOG.md](CHANGELOG.md)** - Detailed version history and recent improvements

+### **Configuration Validation**
+- Use the built-in linter to validate your YAML before deployment
+- Check the [supported AssetType values](#supported-assettype-values) for proper configuration
+- Review error logs for troubleshooting failed operations

+### **Best Practices**
+- Start with small configurations and incrementally add complexity
+- Test configurations in development environments first
+- Keep backup copies of working configurations
+- Review and update team configurations regularly

+---

+**Questions or Need Help?** Check the [YAML Configuration Guide](YAML_CONFIGURATION_GUIDE.md) for detailed examples and troubleshooting, or consult the [YAML Quick Reference](YAML_QUICK_REFERENCE.md) for immediate guidance.